 While canned black beans are technically already cooked, adding in a few simple ingredients and seasonings can enhance their flavor instead of eating them plain.

 Ingredients you’ll need to transform canned black beans

-- 15-Ounce Can Black Beans: I recommend getting the kind with no salt added.
+- 15-ounce can black beans: I recommend using the kind with no salt.
 This way you can better control the amount of salt in the recipe and make sure the sodium isn’t super high like in some canned goods.

-- Jalapeño (Optional): Adding this pepper is totally optional.
+- Jalapeño (optional): Adding this pepper is totally optional.
 If you don’t want any spice, leave it out.
-If you like a little spice, remove and discard the seeds and veins.
-If you like it spicy, keep the seeds and veins.
+If you don’t want it spicy, remove and discard the seeds and veins.
+If you like it spicy, keep them in.

-- Seasonings: To really add a lot of flavor, I mixed in some ground cumin, dried oregano, smoked paprika and salt.
+- Seasonings: To add a lot of flavor, I mixed in some ground cumin, dried oregano, smoked paprika, and salt.

-- Cilantro (Optional): This is one of my favorite garnishes to use.
-It compliments the lime juice very well and works with many different types of latin main dishes.
+- Cilantro (optional): This is one of my favorite garnishes to use.
+It complements the lime juice very well and works with many different types of Latin dishes.

 How to cook canned black beans

 To cook, saute onions, tomatoes, garlic, jalapeños (if using), and seasonings in olive oil over medium-high heat for 5 minutes.
 This will soften the onions and tomatoes substantially and really help to infuse all those delicious seasonings.

 Then add in the canned black beans and bring to a simmer.
 I prefer to use all the contents of the can including the liquid the beans are in because it actually has lots of flavor!
 I recommend getting canned black beans that have no-salt added and are in a can that’s BPA-free.
 Not only is it better for your health, but the overall flavor straight from the can will be better.